cmathw/gated-attn/README.md

 # Gated Attention

-This is a minimal code drop for reproducing the main results from the [Gated Attention](...) post, creating models that have OV-Incoherent attention head superposition and applying the gated attention mechanism to remove it.
+This is a research code drop for reproducing the main results from the [Gated Attention](...) post, creating models that have OV-Incoherent attention head superposition and applying the gated attention mechanism to remove it.

 ![Attention Head Superposition](/assets/3_repr.png)